 Tomorrow is the question…

-* As Beyond Repair is a critically engaged sociocultural project that speaks specifically of neighborhood, land, communion, cooperation, and utopic possibilities, we would be remiss to allow it to remain unacknowledged that the Midtown Global Market, Beyond Repair, and our conversations and actions therein and beyond into the 9th Ward, all manifest on Dakota land.
+* As Beyond Repair is a critically engaged sociocultural project that speaks specifically of neighborhood, land, communion, cooperation, and utopic possibilities, we would be remiss to allow it to remain unacknowledged that the neighborhood where much of our lives and work take place, our conversations and actions, all manifest on Dakota land.
+The fact of this history, in all its complexity, must be acknowledged, acting as a lens to consider paths forward, as well as our lives here and now, the space between us all.